tmorg46/stata_shortcuts/README.md

 # data_shortcuts
 this is all of my nice stata shortcut stuff

+- global_allstates:
-global_allstates is a ready-to-go global macro of state and territory strings for Stata.
-Note the quotes around the entire macro.
+line one is a ready-to-go global macro of state and territory strings for Stata. the rest of the file is some example code with stuff to look out for.

+- allstates
+just lines of codes with the states in lower, Proper, and UPPER cases